WiseVoter/wisevoter/site/politicians/_posts/2013-12-18-rajkumari-ratna-singh.md

 crime-record:
   - crime: accussed
     ipc: 188
-    details: Crime No.66/98,P.S.Manikpur was decided by ACJM Kunda on 26/11/2006.On the application of confession of depenent,the court imposed a fine of Rs.200/-,which was disposed of under the court order
+    details: "Crime No.66/98,P.S.Manikpur was decided by ACJM Kunda on 26/11/2006.On the application of confession of depenent,the court imposed a fine of Rs.200/-,which was disposed of under the court order"
   - crime: accussed
     ipc: 323,  504,  506
-    details: Crime No.-149/04,P.S.Kunda,ACJM,Kunda,Date-15/06/2009
+    details: "Crime No.-149/04,P.S.Kunda,ACJM,Kunda,Date-15/06/2009"
   - crime: accussed
     ipc:
-    details: 136(2)R.P.Act,Crime No.-60/98,61/98,62/98,63/98,64/98 lodged at P.S.Baghrai,District Pratapgarh,Writ petition reffered u/s 482 CRP by the depoenent which are pending in the  Hon'ble Court at Allahabad (Lucknow bench).Writ petition nos.687/2000,688/2000,689/2000,691/2000 are under consideration in the court
+    details: "136(2)R.P.Act,Crime No.-60/98,61/98,62/98,63/98,64/98 lodged at P.S.Baghrai,District Pratapgarh,Writ petition reffered u/s 482 CRP by the depoenent which are pending in the  Hon'ble Court at Allahabad (Lucknow bench).Writ petition nos.687/2000,688/2000,689/2000,691/2000 are under consideration in the court"
   - crime: accussed
     ipc: 307,  504,  506
-    details: Crime No.-50/2004,P.S.Sangramgarh,District Pratapgarh
+    details: "Crime No.-50/2004,P.S.Sangramgarh,District Pratapgarh"
   - crime: accussed
     ipc: 307,  392
-    details: Crime No.-59/98.P.S.Manikpur,District-Pratapgarh
+    details: "Crime No.-59/98.P.S.Manikpur,District-Pratapgarh"

 date: 2014-01-28
 version: 0.0.5